davidmcclure/literary-interior/writing/techne-sqlite/post.md

 );
 ```

-Each row contains a word and a count, but the counts are broken out on four pieces of metadata that can be used to aggregate the counts into useful groupings.
+Where "offset" is a 0-100 integer that represents a percentile along the X-axis inside of the texts.
 For example, these rows:

 ```
 gail|1900|the|DT|14|136894